Skip to main content Skip to footer

 Outdoors:

-• do not use unprotected telephone systems
+• Do not use unprotected telephone systems.

-or a vehicle quickly, remember:
+or a vehicle quickly, keep this in mind:

 The emergency pharmacy

-• Wound dressings and compresses
+• Bandages and compresses

 • Disposable gloves, scissors, disinfectant, tweezers